 Roasted Turkey/Chicken

-This step-by-step set of instructions is for the novice cook looking to host a turkey dinner.
-The roasted turkey post is the center piece of our Holiday Dinner (Preparing & Hosting) Blog.
-Make 10 servings
+This step-by-step set of instructions is for the novice cook looking to roast a turkey.

 You may substitute turkey with chicken for your dinner given the similarities of the protein.